Skip to content

 How Much Fulvic Acid Should I Consume Every Day?

 There is no established recommended daily dose of fulvic acid.
 Research to identify the ideal dosage is still ongoing.
-Generally, fulvic acid is safe and well-tolerated and may be excreted through urine and feces.
+Generally, fulvic acid is safe and well-tolerated, and it may be excreted in urine and feces.

 Are There Any Side Effects of Fulvic Acid